EDBCREPO/Raylib-Screen-Board/README.md

 # Raylib Screen Board
-Is a simple but smart way to draw in your computer's screen using an external device
+It is a simple raylib app that let you draw in your computer using an external device

 ## Dependencies
 ```bash